What is a marketing manager?

 How much do marketing managers make?

 Marketing manager salaries vary by experience, industry, education, location, and organization size.
-Specific factors impacting their compensation include the scope of responsibility, budget, and proficiency with digital marketing tools and techniques.
+The scope of responsibility, budget, and proficiency with digital marketing tools and techniques can also impact their compensation.

 Highest paying industries